Proverbs 25:2

 God's glory is seen in hidden wisdom, while human honor is found in diligently seeking understanding.

-2 It is the glory of God to conceal a thing, but the glory of kings is to search out a matter.
+2 It is the glory of God to conceal a matter and the glory of kings to search it out.

 God's glory is seen in hidden wisdom, while human honor is found in diligently seeking understanding.